artainmo/machine-learning/natural-language-processing and LLM/NLP with Sequence Models/README.md

 A scan function takes a function, list of elements and initialization value.
 It initializes the hidden state and applies the function on all elements.
 It basically loops over each step of the RNN.
 ```
 def scan(fn, elems, initializer):
-  cur_value = initializer #This variable is same as hidden state H in RNN
+  cur_value = initializer #This variable is same as hidden state h in RNN
   ys = []
   for x in elems:
-    y, cur_value = fn(x, cur_value) #This function returns current hidden state H and ŷ similar to the activation function in RNN
+    y, cur_value = fn(x, cur_value) #This function returns current hidden state h and ŷ similar to the activation function in RNN
     ys.append(y)
   return ys, cur_value
 ```